2016 Winner: Soccer Without Borders

 Soccer Without Borders (SWB) addresses the high school dropout crisis amongst refugee and immigrant youth in the USA.

-Around the world, almost 60 million have been displaced by conflict and persecution.
-Nearly 20 million of them are refugees, and more than half are children.
-The United States has the largest resettlement program in the world, accepting nearly 80,000 refugees through the UNHCR program in 2014 alone, more than all other resettlement countries combined.
+An estimated 84 million people have been forcibly displaced worldwide; 42% are children and about 26.6 million are refugees (UNHCR, 2021).
+The United States has the largest resettlement program in the world, accepting nearly 85,000 refugees through the UNHCR program in 2016 alone, more than all other resettlement countries combined.
 Almost half of these were youth, with the vast majority experiencing stress and trauma due to exposure to war, deprivation, and violence.
 Resettlement in the U.S. offers a respite from the extremity of the past but brings with it the new challenge of integration, including academic difficulties, language acquisition, social isolation, negative peer pressure, grief and bereavement, discrimination, cultural misunderstanding, and adjustment to a new educational system.
-This struggle is reflected in many ways, one of the most pronounced being their high school graduation rates.
+This struggle is reflected in many ways; one of the most pronounced is their high school graduation rates.
 According to the U.S. Department of Education, limited English proficiency students (ie. the majority of newcomers) have one of the lowest high school graduation rates of any demographic group, lower than both African American and Native American youth.
 Further, associated psycho-social stress can hinder refugee children’s ability to learn English, perform adequately in school, and develop peer support networks.

-- 88% of youth reported that because of coming to SWB they knew more about how to be healthy and made healthier choices, while 96% reported making a new friend and 91% said they were more comfortable around people who were different than them because of SWB participation.
+- Social Capital: 96% of participants reported making a new friend at SWB and 91% said they were more comfortable around people who were different than them because of SWB participation

 - Finalist for the Beyond Sport Award for Social Inclusion.

 - Champion of Change by the White House, 2015